 Out in Front LGBTQI and Ally Undergraduate Student Leadership Conference

 Student leaders have the chance to meet and network with peers from across the state and Southeast region to share resources, develop leadership skills, and foster a strong community of LGBTQ2S+ and allied student leaders.
 The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQ2S+ community and society at large through an all-day conference event with a guest keynote speaker and/or performer.
+Find more information about the 2023 conference here.

 Lavender Celebration is a tradition that began in 2008 at Vanderbilt, held in addition to regular commencement activities.
 Its aim is to celebrate the contributions of lesbian, gay, bisexual, transgender, queer, intersex, and allied graduating undergraduate and graduate students as well as faculty and staff.
 All members of the Vanderbilt community are welcome to join us for this special evening ceremony and community dinner.